triplee12/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - grep -> search for words in file
 - grep -c -> count for a particular word in a file
 - grep -A -> Go to the next find word
+- grep -v -> escape a certain word in a file